sablier-labs/multichain-utils/README.md

 - `--help` Prints a help message
 - `--log` - Creates a Markdown file with the deployed contracts at `deployments.md`
 - `--script` - the script to run for deployment
+- `--show` - instead of executing the deployments, simply prints the CLI commands that would be run
 - `--verify` - Verify deployment on the respective chain explorer

 ### Example: